UK Mountain Guide: The Best British Peaks to Climb

 Kinder Scout

 Far from being the highest mountain, Kinder Scout stands at just 636m.
-Nevertheless, set in Derbyshire and equidistant between Sheffield and Manchester, this glorious moorland plateau is a walker's paradise.
-Inviting yet a little hostile at times, its rocky crags rise to the highest point in the peak district from where, on a clear day, you can catch site of many major peaks, including Snowdonia in Wales!
-Though slightly challenging, it’s well worth scrambling up Kinder Scout's gritstone sides, and determined climbers will be rewarded not only with widespread views at the top, but also sites of glistening waterfalls and legendary pools en route.
+Nevertheless, set in Derbyshire and equidistant from Sheffield and Manchester, this glorious moorland plateau is a walker's paradise.
+Inviting yet a little hostile at times, its rocky crags rise to the highest point in the peak district from where, on a clear day, you can catch sight of many major peaks, including Snowdonia in Wales!
+Though slightly challenging, it’s well worth scrambling up Kinder Scout's gritstone sides, and determined climbers will be rewarded not only with widespread views at the top, but also with sights of glistening waterfalls and legendary pools en route.

 Great Gable